TFEL/Math

 we just divide this initial guess by zero.
 This choice may seem

-arbitrary but does makes sense in most cases of MFront
+arbitrary but does make sense in most cases of MFront

 implicit schemes where the unknowns are almost always the increment of